Quad-Plex/Phisher_Squisher/README.md

 - Proxies can be used to prevent being IP blocked or to prevent IP leakage.
 - Works on sites with HTTPS.
 - Blocks redirects.
+- **NEW!!** Multi-Threading!
+Spawn multiple threads with an http.post request every 1 second by typing '+' and pressing Enter
+- **NEW!** more colorful output including status code and tracking of num. of sent requests

 # <div align="center"> Usage